 Tai Chi is a popular martial art and practice that focuses on combining body movements with breath.
 It originated in China and has been practised by young and old, beginners to advanced for centuries.
 The practice has evolved over time to take on various different forms and techniques we see today.
 One particular style of Tai Chi that has gained popularity in recent times is the Yin Yang style taught by master John Ding.
 This is the style we practice in our popular class in Ingleby Barwick.

 The history of Tai Chi dates back to the 16th century.
 Its origins are shrouded in mystery.
 It was said to have been developed by a Taoist monk who combined elements of martial arts with Taoism and the principles of yin and yang.
 Combining movements from martial arts with the flowing elements of nature.

 Lets delve into the health benefits of tai chi.
 Read on to see why it is gaining popularity among people of all age groups.

 Benefits of Tai Chi

-Moreover, tai chi has been proven to have significant benefits for individuals.
-It helps support those suffering from chronic conditions such as arthritis, Parkinson’s, early on-set dementia, cardiovascular disease, and diabetes.
-Researchers have found that practicing tai chi can reduce inflammation and lower blood pressure.
+Tai Chi can help to support those suffering from long term health conditions such as arthritis, Parkinson’s, early on-set dementia, cardiovascular disease, and diabetes.
+Practicing tai chi can reduce inflammation in the body and lower blood pressure.
 It can also improve blood sugar levels, which can improve the quality of life for people living with diabetes, for example.